vojtechsimetka/SWIPs/SWIPs/swip-swarm_settlement_payment_channels.md

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for the current Swarm platform and future client implementations.-->

-In Swarm there is an abstraction for the accounting, the ```Balance``` interface defined in protocols.Balance:
+In Swarm there is an abstraction for the accounting, the ```Balance``` interface defined in p2p/protocols/accounting.go:

 ```golang
 // Balance is the actual accounting instance